 Use the graph controls and indicators on the Graph and Classic Graph palettes to plot numeric data in graph or chart form.

-Use the 2D picture indicator to create, modify, and view graphics in LabVIEW.
+Use the 2D picture control to create, modify, and view graphics in LabVIEW.

 Use the Boolean controls and indicators located on the Boolean and Classic Boolean palettes to create buttons, switches, and lights.
 Use Boolean controls and indicators to enter and display Boolean (TRUE/FALSE) values.
 For example, if you are monitoring the temperature of an experiment, you can place a Boolean warning light on the front panel to indicate when the temperature exceeds a certain level.

-Boolean controls have six types of mechanical action that allow you to customize Boolean objects to create front panels that more closely resemble the behavior of physical instruments.
-Use the shortcut menu to customize the appearance of Boolean objects and how they behave when you click them.
+Boolean controls have six types of mechanical actions that allow you to customize Boolean objects to create front panels that more closely resemble the behavior of physical instruments.

 Boolean controls and indicators have Boolean text labels in addition to their owned labels.

 Use the radio buttons control to give users a list of items from which they can select only one item at a time.
-If you want to give users the option to select none or one item, right-click the control and select Allow No Selection from the shortcut menu to place a checkmark next to the menu item.
+If you want to give users the option to select none or one item, right-click the control and select Allow No Selection from the shortcut menu.

-You cannot right-click Boolean controls in the radio buttons control and perform data operations, such as setting the default value.
+You cannot right-click Boolean controls in the radio buttons control to perform data operations, such as setting the default value.